-[00:45:32.5] Saikrishna Prakash: Oh, I think it's quite principled on both sides.
-I think the originalists don't believe in just "strong presidency" and the folks who are more living constitutionalists don't believe in a weak presidency.
-They have different commitments across different issues, and that's why an originalist is able to say, I believe in the unitary executive, but perhaps don't believe in executive branch war-making, and I don't believe in the Chevron doctrine, and I believe in the non-delegation doctrine or a five version of it.
-And a progressive can perhaps believe the opposite.
-They're intellectual commitments that people have based on honest disagreements about how best to read our Constitution.
-I will say that the court itself reflects this, right?
-You have some conservatives that want to advance the unitary executive, but also are behind the move to get rid of Chevron and are behind the move to revive the non-delegation doctrine.
+[00:45:26.3] Saikrishna Prakash: Oh, I think it's quite principled on both sides.
+I think the originalists don't believe in just a "strong presidency".
+And the folks who are more living constitutionalists don't believe in a weak presidency.
+They have different commitments across different issues.
+And that's why an originalist is able to say I believe in the unitary executive, but perhaps don't believe in executive branch war making and I don't believe in the Chevron doctrine, and I believe in the non delegation doctrine or a revived version of it.
+And a progressive could perhaps believe the opposite.
+There are intellectual commitments that people have based on honest disagreements about how best to read our Constitution.

+[00:46:14.4] Saikrishna Prakash: I will say that the Court itself reflects this.
+You have some conservatives that want to advance the unitary executive, but also are behind the move to get rid of Chevron and are behind the move to revive the non delegation doctrine.
 And so the arrows are pointing in different directions.
 Some cases seem to aggrandize the presidency, and other cases make the presidency weaker.
 And I think that's all in the service of a constitutional vision that's not tied exclusively or excessively to the presidency on both sides, which is healthy.

-[00:46:56.9] Jeffrey Rosen: Thank you for that.
-Gillian, do you agree or not that the conservative vision is principled rather than partisan in its embrace of unitary executive theory, its suspicion of delegation, and its insistence that Congress speak clearly when it delegates?
+[00:46:50.9] Jeffrey Rosen: Thank you for that.
+Gillian, do you agree or not that the conservative vision is principled rather than partisan in its embrace of unitary executive theory, its suspicion of delegation and its insistence that Congress speak clearly when it delegates?
 And then after you've told us whether or not you think it's principled, how will it play out when it comes to constraining the presidency of Donald Trump?